Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 > **Note**: Groups found in `matchGroups` can be used within a trigger action variable using the syntax `${matchGroups.group}`, for example `${matchGroups.orderNumber}`.

-> **Important**: The [configuration parameters]({% link process-automation/latest/model/connectors/email.md %}#configuration-parameters) for the email connector contain some parameters that are specific to configuring a trigger.
+> **Important**: The [configuration parameters]({% link process-automation/latest/model/connectors/email.md %}#configuration-parameters) for the email service contain some parameters that are specific to configuring a trigger.

 ### SMS received